hyperspy/hyperspy/doc/user_guide/signal.rst

 Sometimes it is convenient to visualize a complex signal as a plot of its imaginary part versus real one.
-In this case so called Argand diagrams can be calculated using :py:func:`~hyperspy.signals.ComplexSignal.argand_diagram` method, which returns the plot as a :py:class:`~._signals.complex_signal.Signal2D`.
+In this case so called Argand diagrams can be calculated using :py:meth:`~hyperspy.signals.ComplexSignal.argand_diagram` method, which returns the plot as a :py:class:`~._signals.signal2d.Signal2D`.
 Optional arguments ``size`` and ``display_range`` can be used to change the size (and therefore resolution) of the plot and to change the range for the display of the plot respectively.
 The last one is especially useful in order to zoom into specific regions of the plot or to limit the plot in case of noisy data points.

 An example of calculation of Aragand diagram is :ref:`shown for electron